jimmyzero3/semi-apriori-python-mapreduce-program-for-Hadoop/README.md

 ##Hadoop streaming failed
 This happens mostly because people forget to make the mapper and reducer file executable.
-Do $sudo chmod -x [mapper file or reducer file] to make them executable.
+Do $sudo chmod +x [mapper file or reducer file] to make them executable.